msloth/lgtv.js/README.md

 Nmap done: 1 IP address (1 host up) scanned in 209.82 seconds
 ```

 Update, with the latest firmware as of today, the `1.4.0-2507(afro-ashley)`, the nmap looks like below.
-Also, I don't see it advertising itself over SSDP like before.
+Also, I don't see it advertising itself over SSDP like before, nor answer to the ssdp query as it did before.

 ```
 -[691]> sudo nmap -sV -p 1-65535 192.168.1.86